There are many ways to build successful landing pages.

 What’s special here: The background image blend mode and the overlapping headings.

-What’s special here: Navigation links that helps the visitor scroll to the relevant point in the page.
+What’s special here: Navigation links that help the visitor scroll to the relevant point in the page.

 How we did it: We will achieve this functionality later using the Anchor widget.
 The menu has 3 links: about, features and gallery.
 Each link is connected to the relevant section using a hashtag.